Green Party of Washington State: Candidates

 In 1998 during the Green Party of Seattle's first year of existence, two members were elected to the Seattle City Council.

 In 2001, Washington Republicans recruited and assisted several people to run as Green Party of Washington candidates for local office.

 in 2008 Duff Badgley from Seattle ran as a Green Party member for Washington State Governor and Garry Muuell from Hoquiam ran in CD 6 for US House of Representatives.

 In 2010 Howard A. Pellett from Anacortes ran for State Senator in LD 40.
 He also previously ran twice for Skagit County Commissioner and twice for Skagit County Representative and for many years he was President of the Skagit County Green Party.

 in 2010 Roy Olson from Olympia ran for CD 9 US Representative.

-In 2012 Howard A. Pellet from Anacotes again ran for State Senatator in LD 40.
+In 2012 Howard A. Pellet from Anacortes again ran for State Senatator in LD 40.

 In 2014 Bob Lewis, a union activist and grocery store manager from the Puget Sound region, ran for District 21, position 2 of the Washington House of Representatives.
 He finished in 4th place in the Top Two primary.

 in 2014 Douglas Milholland ran for CD 6 for the US House of Representatives.

 In 2024 Andre Stackhouse, a universal healthcare advocate and executive director of Whole Washington, ran for Governor of Washington and was endorsed by the Green Party of Washington.